jrpython/GitCommands/README.md

    Commit your changes
     git commit -m "initial commit"

-   Push your changes to remote git repository:
+   Push your changes to remote git repository
     git push origin master

 This complete your initial setup !!